mist64/cbmbus_doc/2 Bus Arbitration.md

 ## Named Channels (OPEN/CLOSE)

-When Commodore chose IEEE-488 as the protocol stack for the PET, they felt that a numeric secondary address from 0 to 31 was not expressive enough for the different context of e.g. a disk drive, so they added **named channels**.
+When Commodore chose IEEE-488 as the protocol stack for the PET, they felt that a numeric secondary address from 0 to 31 was not expressive enough for the different contexts of e.g. a disk drive, so they added **named channels**.

 The controller can associate a secondary address with a name, and later dissociate it again.
 A name is a byte stream of arbitrary length (including zero bytes) and usually the PETSCII encoding is implied.
 Only secondary addresses in the range of 0-15 can be associated with a name, 16-31 cannot.